Faculty Assistance in Data Science

 Read about successful FADS partnerships in 2021

-Any faculty member in a tenure-track or research scientist position at Indiana University Bloomington may apply.
-Previous recipients may reapply after 3 years with a new project.
+Any faculty member in a tenure track or research scientist position at Indiana University may apply.
+Previous recipients may reapply with a new project.
+Applications for the FADS program submitted in winter 2023 will fund internships in the summer of 2024.

 Eligible as PIs